aaronbruckner/TDD-Enterprise/tasks.md

 for every round thereafter until brought to 100%.

 #### Shield collapsed!
 The shield can only take so much abuse.
-Once two quadrants collapse, the remaining shield quadrants are no longer effective.
+Once two quadrants break, the remaining shield quadrants are no longer effective.
-If two or more quadrants are down, no damage can be absorbed by the shields.
+If two or more quadrants are broken (zero hitpoints or reached zero hitpoints and is being recharged) no damage can be absorbed by the remaining quadrants.

 #### Shield destroyed!
 If the shield submodule is damaged and its status becomes ```DESTROYED```, all shield quadrants should drop to zero and